Resident and Management Communication Responsibilities

 - If snow is on the ground the entry sidewalks (the sidewalk leading from a coreway entrance to the main sidewalk) must be shoveled down to the cement, edge to edge, by 9:00AM or 9:00PM, whichever time comes first.

 If a stockholder is out of town during their cleaning week, they are still responsible for making sure the cleaning is performed and any snow is shoveled.
 In these situations, it is advisable that the stockholder switch cleaning weeks with another stockholding neighbor, if the stockholder neighbor is amenable to the switch.
 An e-mail or written notification with the details of the switch must be sent to the Cleaning Evaluator at least two (2) days prior to the start of the cleaning week.
 Make sure to include the contact information of the stockholder you are switching with, as well as the dates that you are switching cleaning responsibilities.
 Without this information, the Cleaning Evaluator will fine the original stockholder in the event that cleaning duties are not met.
 A $30 fine is assessed when coreway cleaning duties are not met or when snow is unshoveled.
-If you ever have any questions or concerns regarding a fine you have received, or if you feel you were fined in error, please contact the Community Services Director in the CSCC office.
+If you ever have any questions or concerns regarding a fine you have received, or if you feel you were fined in error, please contact the CSCC office.
 Do not contact the Cleaning Evaluators, as they are unable to waive or rescind fines.
-The Community Services Director is happy to answer residents’ questions about coreway and laundry room cleanings.
-When inspecting coreway and laundry room cleanings, CSCC understands that people may track dirt in after a cleaning, and we take this into account when determining whether or not a fine should be applied.
-Even so, it remains the resident’s responsibility to ensure that their coreway and/or laundry room are clean at the time of the inspection.
+The Community Services Director is happy to answer residents’ questions about coreway cleanings.
+When inspecting the coreway cleanings, CSCC understands that people may track dirt in after a cleaning, and we take this into account when determining whether or not a fine should be applied.
+Even so, it remains the resident’s responsibility to ensure that their coreway is clean at the time of the inspection.

 Service Fees and Appliance Charges